 Office of Open Government

-In addition to enforcement of the Open Meetings Act, the OOG advocates for fair and efficient Freedom of Information Act (FOIA) processing.
-The director of the OOG serves as the city’s FOIA Officer and provides formal and informal advice to agencies seeking guidance on compliance.
-The OOG also assists members of the public in filing FOIA requests with the proper District Government agency and conducts yearly training of all agency FOIA officers to better ensure compliance and the consistent application of applicable exemptions under FOIA.
+In addition to enforcement of the DC Open Meetings Act, the OOG advocates for fair and efficient DC Freedom of Information Act (FOIA) processing.
+The OOG provides the District of Columbia government's FOIA Officers with advice and guidance, upon request, and provides formal and informal advice to agencies seeking guidance on FOIA compliance.
+The OOG also assists members of the public in filing FOIA requests with the proper District Government agency.
+To better ensure compliance and the consistent application of applicable exemptions under FOIA, the OOG facilitates an annual training course for DC government FOIA officers.
+The OOG also provides FOIA training to DC government agencies and the public upon request.

 Read the law establishing the Office of Open Government and its duties.